An impactful job interview thank-you email can be the difference between landing the job or continuing the search.

 Put a positive statement in the opening paragraph, if appropriate.
 For example: “Thank you for making me feel welcome and comfortable during the interview.”

 Use professional language.
 Stay away from slang and profanity.

 Be concise.
 Don't rewrite your cover letter or resume in the thank-you note.

 Include any specific discussion or reference that helps the hiring manager remember you.

 Close by thanking the person again and offer to provide any additional information.

 Keep your closing professional with words such as “Sincerely” or “Best.”

-Here is a sample thank-you email you can use after your interview:
+Here is a sample thank-you email job seekers can use after an interview: